 Part of being considered as a Gold level environmentally responsible company is to also give support to other initiatives taking place both locally around us, and abroad in the international community.
 As Paddlers Inn has become more financially viable, we have looked for ways to improve our facility, and as well share our revenue with other people and projects that could use assistance, most of them here in BC, and many in the Broughton Archipelago.

 We agree with the concept of “1% for the planet” and that donating 1% (of one’s gross income) directly to organizations that do “environmentally positive work” is a great idea, and so we look for organizations that we would like to assist, and there are so many to choose from!
-We make a point of donating well over 1% of our gross income, directly into the hand of organizations that we choose, and in the spirit of reconciliation and support for UNDRIP (United Nations Declaration of Rights for Indigenous People), we make sure a substaintial portion our donation funds go to local First Nations initiatives, including in the past a community potlatch, an intro to kayaking day for youth, and by demonstrating on-the-ground support and solidarity with local First Nations efforts to rid the Broughton Archipelago of open net salmon farms, who’s damage here is only surpassed by our logging industry, in so much as salmon are concerned.
+We make a point of donating well over 1% of our gross income, directly into the hands of organizations that we choose, and in the spirit of reconciliation and support for UNDRIP (United Nations Declaration of Rights for Indigenous People), we make sure a substantial portion our donation funds go to local First Nations initiatives, including in the past a community Potlatch, an intro to kayaking day for youth, and by demonstrating on-the-ground support and solidarity with local First Nations efforts to rid the Broughton Archipelago of open net salmon farms, who’s damage here is only surpassed by our logging industry, in so much as salmon are concerned.
 Where do salmon come from? not the sea, but from crystal clear gravel beds throughout B.C’s coastal creeks and rivers.
-Trash the nurseries and what do you get… In the spring of 2021 Bruce started offering Jin Shin Do acupressure sessions in the local First Nations village Gwayas dums, which was appreciated, and jet another way of expressing support.
-I am always looking for ways to expand supporting community and environmental activism, and already have plans for more in 2022.
+If [logging] we trash the nurseries don’t expect babies… In the spring of 2021 Bruce started offering Jin Shin Do acupressure sessions in the local First Nations village Gwayas dums, which was appreciated, and yet another way of expressing support.
+I am always looking for ways to expand supporting community and environmental activism, and am always looking for ways to do so.
 Supporting us helps us “pay it forward”.